 I've recently been engaged on several customer projects where file uploads to an Azure Storage account have to be scanned for malicious content.
 Usually, this functionality is needed to ingest data safely into an Azure-hosted research environment.
 In this post, I am describing a solution I designed to scan the uploads for malware using the … Continue reading On-Demand Malware Scanning for Azure Storage Blobs with VirusTotal

 Update 2021-01-13 9:15 AM CST: Added additional resources at the end of the article Update 2021-03-23 2:31 PM CDT: Added additional firewall configuration for port 514 and additional SELinux configuration.
-Azure Sentinel is Microsoft's cloud-native SIEM/SOAR.
-While being cloud-native means that there is little to no configuration required to ingest a variety of log sources, … Continue reading End-to-End Configuring a RHEL 8 Common Event Format Forwarder for Sentinel
+Update 2021-10-24 3:11 PM CDT: I have a GitHub repo with Azure Bicep templates to build a single or multiple syslog forwarders in high availability … Continue reading End-to-End Configuring a RHEL 8 Common Event Format Forwarder for Sentinel

 I thought about making the title of this blog post "Creating a uni-directional Azure Virtual Network Peering," but it would have been a bit too click-baity.
 Still, conceptually, what I am describing in this post is along those lines.
 Virtual Network Peering and the VirtualNetwork Service Tag When two Virtual Networks (VNets) are peered, the … Continue reading Defaulting Azure Virtual Network Peering from Allowing to Denying Traffic